Kunjesh07/Certificate-Generator/README.md

 # Certificate-Generator
 It can create certificate in bulk and can send mail to particular person.

-Just write your password and email id and put .xlsx file and certificate example in same directory and enjoy automation.
+Just write your password and email id and put .xlsx file and certificate example in same directory.
+Edit location that where you want to write name in certificate.